Shuyib/tool_calling_api/README.md

 echo "AT_API_KEY = yourapikey" >> .env
 echo "AT_USERNAME = yourusername" >> .env
 ```
 - The Dockerfile creates 2 images for the ollama server and the gradio dashboard.
 The ollama server is running on port 11434 and the gradio dashboard is running on port 7860 .
 You can access the gradio dashboard by visiting <http://localhost:7860> in your browser & the ollama server by visiting <http://localhost:11434> in your browser.
-They consume about 2.72GB of RAM.
+They consume about 2.72GB of storage in the container.
 - The docker-compose.yml file is used to run the ollama server and the gradio dashboard.
 The docker-compose-codecarbon.yml file is used to run the ollama server, the gradio dashboard and the codecarbon project.